cloudrex/Tusk/README.md

 Automata comes in handy for pretty much any requirement for automation.
 Below are you examples which are designed help you get started using this library.

-Althought most examples use pre-defined operations, the real magic to using this library is when you make self-contained operations and implement them, allowing for a dynamic and flexible usage of tasks.
+Although most examples use pre-defined operations, the real magic to using this library is when you make self-contained operations and implement them, allowing for a dynamic and flexible usage of tasks.

 ### TypeScript project build script:
 ```js